Pilot Service – Marine Safety for the Energy Industry

 Main contractor: Finnish Meteorological Institute (FMI)

-The high-resolution waves and vessel icing data has the potential to support national meteorological services in their roles to protect lives and property, as well as to reduce environmental footprint in the fragile and extreme Arctic environment.
+Concrete applications examples: The high-resolution waves and vessel icing data has the potential to support national meteorological services in their roles to protect lives and property, as well as to reduce environmental footprint in the fragile and extreme Arctic environment.

-Local communities, maritime operators, offshore energy platforms.
+Main target end users: Local communities, maritime operators, offshore energy platforms.

 WaveExtremes DT: Predicting the extreme conditions of the Arctic Ocean using DestinE digital twins

 The increase in the level of precision of the forecasts has a potential to improve security for local communities and maritime operators alike in the harsh conditions of the higher latitudes.
-The WavesExtremes DT supports the European Mission to “Restore our Ocean and Waters” by building a tool that will enhance maritime safety helping to reduce the potential for maritime accidents.
+The WavesExtremes DT supports the European Mission to “Restore our Ocean and Waters” by building a tool that aims to enhance maritime safety helping to reduce the potential for maritime accidents.

 Both FMI and MET Norway have a solid experience as operational marine and weather forecasting centres in the region.
 MET Norway provides wave forecasts for the Barents Sea and FMI for the Baltic, as well as vital vessel icing forecasts.
 Both partners also provide tailored services for key stakeholders with a strong focus on stakeholder-service co-design, and the teams involved, already contribute to the development of DestinE’s digital twins, therefore having a good knowledge of the data and software of the system.